TTPAS: Details of the Program

 - Eligibility: The program is for doctoral level training in Addiction Science for students enrolled and at an early stage in a BU doctoral program.
 Students will typically apply in their 1st year and begin the trans-disciplinary training and research in the summer.
 Details as well as the application can be found here.

-- Degree Earned: Students in TTPAS will earn a PhD in the Program/Department of their choice as well as a Certificate in Addiction Sciences.
+- Degree Earned: Fellows in TTPAS will earn a PhD in the Program/Department of their choice as well as a Certificate in Addiction Sciences.

-- Students will fulfill the requirements of their home PhD program
+- Fellows will fulfill the requirements of their home PhD program

-- Trainees participate in formal coursework, laboratory and clinical rotations, workshops, and seminars through the TTPAS program that provide interdisciplinary training in quantitative and laboratory-based addiction research.
+- Fellows participate in formal coursework, laboratory and clinical rotations, workshops, and seminars through the TTPAS program that provide interdisciplinary training in quantitative and laboratory-based addiction research.

-- Trainees together with their mentors (from multiple disciplines) will formulate an Individual Development Plan dictated in part by that student’s background, research interests, and home program requirements.
+- Fellows together with their mentors (from multiple disciplines) will formulate an Individual Development Plan dictated in part by that student’s background, research interests, and home program requirements.

-- Clinical module enabling trainees to experience people in addiction treatment/recovery.
+- Clinical module enabling Fellows to experience people in addiction treatment/recovery.

 The additional trainee rotation requirement provides the students with unique exposure to training in both basic and population/quantitative research in addiction science.

-Interdisciplinary Bridging Examng the summer after Year 1,.trainees undertake a Unifying Project which is more focused than a dissertation and engages participants with a relevant scientific question related to addiction for which the “solution” is at the interface of both basic and population / quantitative approaches.
+Interdisciplinary Bridging Examng the summer after Year 1,.
+Fellows undertake a Unifying Project which is more focused than a dissertation and engages participants with a relevant scientific question related to addiction for which the “solution” is at the interface of both basic and population / quantitative approaches.

 The boot camp focuses on didactic learning and development of core competencies while the retreat focuses on demonstrating core competencies through presentation and discussion of research.